How the Writing Centre works

 Your Writing Centre appointment will involve a lot of talking–about your writing assignment, your ideas, and how to organize and express those ideas in writing.

-- Your tutor will begin by asking what you want to work on, and if you have any specific questions or concerns.
+- Your Writing Advisor will begin by asking what you want to work on, and if you have any specific questions or concerns.

-- Your tutor will follow up with questions designed to provide a better understanding of your assignment and, if you’ve brought one, your draft.
+- Your Writing Advisor will follow up with questions designed to provide a better understanding of your assignment and, if you’ve brought one, your draft.

-- If you have brought a draft, you’ll be asked to read at least some of it aloud before you and your tutor discuss it.
+- If you have brought a draft, you’ll be asked to read at least some of it aloud before you and your Writing Advisor discuss it.

-- Your tutor will help you find opportunities for improvement, share writing strategies, and direct you towards helpful resources.
+- Your Writing Advisor will help you find opportunities for improvement, share writing strategies, and direct you towards helpful resources.